 Tommy Hedgecock (the great nephew of Junius Hedgecock who built the house on the property) and his horse Shadow attend the Piedmont Fat Tire Society Grand Opening of trails at Rich Fork Preserve.
 Tommy remarked, “It’s nice to see that others are also going to be able to enjoy the beauty of these woods on the new trails you worked hard to build.”

-Thanks to Andrew Krech for many of the photos.
+Thank you to Andrew Krech and Mark Gatehouse for many of the photos.